eogarvin/MLCCS/README.md

 </p>

 This public repository shares the MLCCS codes from the research paper:
-E. O. Garvin et al. (in prep).
-"Machine Learning for Exoplanet Detection in High-Contrast Spectroscopy: Revealing Exoplanets by Leveraging Hidden Molecular Signatures in
+**E. O. Garvin et al. (in prep):** "Machine Learning for Exoplanet Detection in High-Contrast Spectroscopy: Revealing Exoplanets by Leveraging Hidden Molecular Signatures in
 Cross-Correlated Spectra with Convolutional Neural Networks."
 (Submitted at A&A).

 **MLCCS** is a Python codebase to apply _**M**achine **L**earning on **C**ross-**C**orrelation for **S**pectroscopy_ , to detect exoplanets by using molecular templates, or to search for molecules on exoplanets with extra sensitivity.